Health Guidelines during Hajj

 Prepare for Hajj

-• Visit a doctor at least 1 month before travelling to review your health status and assess any potential risks during the pilgrimage.
+• Visit the doctor before travelling to review your health status.

 Managing fatigue during Hajj